tap349/tap349.github.io/_posts/2017-11-19-yarn-npm-tips.md

 (how to) update package
 -----------------------

-if Yarn/npm refuses to update package:
+if Yarn/npm refuses to update a package:

 - change package version in _package.json_
 - `yarn install`/`npm install`

-maybe it's hack but IDK how to update package correctly.
+maybe it's hack but IDK how to update a package correctly.

 don't use peer dependencies
 ---------------------------